Summary

 Token Requests

-- Delegated: scope
+- SMTP delegated: scope

 https://outlook.office.com/SMTP.Send

-if needed).
+if refresh tokens are needed).

-- App-only: scope
+- SMTP app-only: scope

 https://outlook.office365.com/.default